davidtkramer/typical-data/README.md

 );
 ```

-Register factories with the database.
+Create a database with factories.

 ```typescript
 import { Database } from 'typical-data';